How to Begin the Search? Buy In from your law firm colleagues.

 How to Begin Your Research for New Law Firm Software

-Buying new software for billing and accounting in your law firm is something that most firms put off until the existing software is on its last legs.
+Buying new law firm software for billing and accounting is something that most firms put off until the existing law firm financial software is on its last legs.
 Why?
 Three reasons:

-- Selecting accounting software can be painful and complex – lots of people need to have buy-in and there is not much guidance online.
+- Selecting law firm accounting software can be painful and complex – lots of people need to have buy-in and there is not much guidance online.
 Who has time for that?

 - You don’t believe that there’s a good solution out there.
 Why haven’t you heard of it?